E Jean Carroll: Donald Trump appeals against $5m verdict in sex abuse trial

 He added that, in Mr Trump's hometown of New York, where the former president is now unpopular, "you just can't get a fair trial".

+The case will now move to the US Court of Appeals for the Second Circuit.

-Ms Carroll's lawyer Roberta Kaplan expressed confidence earlier on Wednesday that Mr Trump had "no legitimate arguments for appeal".
+Ms Carroll's lawyer Roberta Kaplan earlier expressed confidence to US media that Mr Trump has "no legitimate arguments for appeal".

-"I've rarely felt more confident about an appeal than I do about this one," she told NBC's Today programme.
+"I've rarely felt more confident about an appeal than I do about this one," she said.

+Ms Kaplan also told the New York Times that her client was giving "serious consideration" toward filing a new defamation suit against Mr Trump over his latest comments on CNN.

+Mr Trump is currently the frontrunner to once again win the Republican nomination for president in 2024, earning more than 50% support in national polls, including several conducted after the New York trial began.